What is Depression?

 Psychotherapy (Psychological Treatment or Talk Therapy)

 Psychotherapy is counseling by a therapist.
 The purpose of psychotherapy is to help an individual process what is occurring in his or her life, or to address distorted thinking that may be the cause for the depression.
 A good therapist will have a whole-person approach to therapy and will explore the emotional, physical, intellectual, and interpersonal aspects of each individual.

 For most individuals, one to two sessions per week of counseling will eventually help them overcome depression, especially with the use of antidepressants and/or nutritional supplements.
 However, for some individuals with chronic depression, specialized intensive treatment may be required.

 This consists of utilizing medicines called antidepressants.
-The antidepressants help to restore the balance of the neurotransmitters in the brain, relieving the vegetative symptoms of depression.
+The antidepressants help to restore the balance of the neurotransmitters in the brain, relieving the vegetative (physical) symptoms of depression.
 These medications are non-addictive and are helpful for most people.
-However, at times there are side effects from the medications.

 It’s important that whatever therapy a patient chooses, he or she understands there is no one-time treatment for depression.
 Patients should find a psychiatrist and/or therapist who understands that overall health and well-being results from an ongoing partnership between clinician and patient.

 Four of the more effective therapies of this type are electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), intravenous Ketamine infusions, and glabellar region (the frown lines between the eyebrows) Botox injections.
 My Psychiatric Partner is certified to perform the last two types of treatments in our Central Ohio office location.
 Please contact Dr. Nockowitz at [email protected] for more information.